 Always more restaurants are also serving the pre-dinner aperitivo in the form of an unlimited buffet.
 Usually, it starts around 6.30 pm until 8 pm and prices range around 10€ per person, one drink included.
 If you are used to an early dinner, this is perfect for you.

 Among the most delicious reasons to visit Rome, we can’t possibly forget the gelato, or Italian-style ice cream.
 Even though falling in the above food category, gelato deserves its own space.
-Different flavors, shapes, and ways to enjoy the sweet creams, you can find a good gelato in many places in Rome.
-Try Gelato San Crispino near the Trevi Fountain or Fatamorgana in several neighborhoods in Rome, La Romana in Piazza Cola di Rienzo and Via Ostiense, where they pour some liquid chocolate in your cone before the ice cream scoops or GROM with shops in different neighborhoods and where flavors change every season.
+Different flavours, shapes, and ways to enjoy the sweet creams, you can find a good gelato in many places in Rome.
+Try Gelato San Crispino near the Trevi Fountain or Fatamorgana in several neighborhoods in Rome, La Romana in Piazza Cola di Rienzo and Via Ostiense, where they pour some liquid chocolate in your cone before the ice cream scoops or GROM with shops in different neighbourhoods and where flavours change every season.

 Let’s face it, Italians know a thing or two about clothes and fashion.
 The “Made in Italy” signature is held with pride and trust.
 In Rome, head to Via del Corso or Via Nazionale for some trendy and affordable shopping, or Via dei Condotti facing Piazza di Spagna if you feel like forking out good cash.
 Here you can spoil yourself with some exclusive brands such as Valentino, Dolce & Gabbana, Gucci or Bulgari among the others.

 Lesser-known streets, lesser-known brands.
 Sometimes small alleys hide some true fashion pearls that will leave you as happy as bigger brands.

 Capital of Christianity

 Although Rome has always been the home to emperors and their pagan gods, when Christianity arrived, the followers of the new religion refused to worship them.
 After years of persecution, in 313 Constantine, the first Roman emperor to convert to Christianity, issued the Edict of Milan ordering tolerance towards the new faith, while in the 4th century Rome became the kingdom of Christianity.